 Decentralized exchange stats – Users, volume & orders

 Decentralized exchanges are much more transparent and reliable compared to centralized ones.
 You can use various websites to track DEX stats and charts.

 Check out the article below for DEX trackers:

 Decentralized exchange ecosystem keeps growing.
-We’ll be regularly updating this list of decentralized exchanges with new high-volume decentralized exchanges and information to guide you to enjoy more secure and transparent trading experience with decentralized exchange platforms.
+We’ll be regularly updating this list of decentralized exchanges with new high-volume decentralized exchanges and information to guide you to enjoy safe and transparent trading experience on decentralized exchanges.